 Ground Rent Arrears

-Following default by the tenant/leaseholders we can recover arrears of ground rent (up to six years after it first fell due).
+Following default by the tenant or leaseholder of the property, we can recover sums of ground rent arrears for up to six years after they first fell due.

 - How to instruct us